silviot/edx-platform-wiki/Opaque-Keys.md

                                     |
                                     v
                                   DefKey
-# Gotchas

-There are a few known issues with this transition, detailed below:

-## URLs
+# URLs

 We want to have meaningful URLs where possible, which means using slugs instead of numerical IDs or GUIDs.
-The simple resolution for this is to serialize and deserialize these opaque keys in such a way that the information is not obscured; for example, a Location could be serialized as `org%2Fcourse%2Fname`.
-The allows the serialized string to form a readable component of the URL while still being easy to parse with a regular expression (since it contains no slashes).
+The simple resolution for this is to serialize and deserialize these opaque keys in such a way that the information is not obscured; for example, a `CourseKey` is serialized as `org+offering` (where `offering` is the complement of `org`; in old-style course ids, this would correspond to `course/run`).

-# Steps to Reach This Goal
+# Completed and Ongoing Work

-We can reach this goal in several steps, some of which can be executed concurrently.
+The goal of completing the full transition to OpaqueKeys will comprise several steps, some of which can be executed concurrently.

 1. *Pass Location and course_id together throughout applications.* Currently, there are many functions in our codebase that only take a Location or only take a course_id; this is not enough information to uniquely identify a single record in the database, and so we frequently try to look up one from the other.
 We need to modify our code to always pass Location and course_id together, even if only one or the other is used; this will make it possible for us to replace Location and course_id with Locator.
 2. *Convert URLs to use opaque keys.* Currently, our URLs are defined using difference pieces of information from Location in different parts of the URL.
 For example, `/courses/org/course/name/gradebook`.
 We need to change these URLs so that the information can be parsed in one segment using a regular expression: perhaps something like `/courses/org%2Fcourse%2Fname/gradebook` or `/courses/org-course-name/gradebook`.
 In Studio, we have URLs that have a serialized Locator, such as `/assets/org.course.name/branch-name/asset_id` -- we also need to remove the slashes from the Locator ID, so that we end up with something more like `/assets/org.coruse.name%2Fbranch-name/asset_id`.